 If you can introduce ducklings or adult female ducks to a flock consisting only of females this is going to be much easier than adding new ducks to an adult flock of mostly females with only one male.

 You should wait until your ducks are seven weeks old before you begin the integration process.
 By then, your new ducks/ducklings will be at least partially feathered.
 They should be large enough and sufficiently developed to be able to defend themselves.

 Plan the first encounter with the new ducks on neutral ground – somewhere far away from the coop.
 In this way, neither the new nor existing members of the flock have an unfair advantage over the other.
 Maybe you have some courtyard space where the ducks can free range, meet and start to mix together.

 This neutral meeting ground is very important as it will help to minimize territorial situations arising and reduce subsequent problems.
 The ducks will feel less threatened by the incoming birds.
 There should also be plenty of space for any bullied duck(s) to flee if necessary.

 Although you should be close at hand and on alert should you have to break up a serious duck fight, try not to jump in too quickly.
 Let nature take its course to as far as possible before you intervene, and try to let your ducks do their thing without your involvement.

 Ducks are naturally curious, so as you release the new ducks, you’ll find the existing ones will want to get close and greet the newcomers.
 They will realize that the new ducks are the same as them, albeit smaller and different in appearance.

 Head bobbing is a very common way in which ducks communicate; they may use this gesture to greet the new ducks.
 This is not a threatening action at all, but a very positive sign that all will be well in the duck house!

 Unfortunately, there may be times that you observe a negative reaction.
-You will recognise such behavior straight away.
+You will recognize such behavior straight away.
 Bullying tactics and harassment towards the new ducks can, and do happen.